José de la Serna, 1st Count of the Andes: As viceroy of Peru

 La Serna was sworn in as interim viceroy.
 He gave up 60 per cent of his salary to alleviate the economic situation of the viceroyalty; following this, all the army chiefs and ministers of the Audiencia agreed to retain half their assets and to reintegrate them when conditions were favourable.

 The change of politics in Spain also meant that the awaited reinforcement of 20,000 men promised to the royalists in South America never arrived.
 Instead, the Spanish Parliament sent another delegate bearing its orders to the new viceroy: the captain of frigate Manuel Abreu.
-But before meeting the viceroy in April 1821, Abreu met with San Martín — a move that greatly displeased the loyalists in Lima.
+However, before meeting the viceroy in April 1821, Abreu met with San Martín — a move that greatly displeased the loyalists in Lima.

 The instructions that Manuel Abreu brought were quite similar to those given to Pezuela: essentially that hostilities should be suspended; and that the Constitution should be sworn in and deputies from the independantists sent to the Spanish Parliament.
 (Note: The Spanish government proposed that if an agreement was achieved on the suspension of hostilities and the allegiance to the constitution, all the past would be forgiven and forgotten.

 It ruled that decisions should be taken by majority in the board appointed and in the event of a tie, the viceroy's opinion should prevail.

 Foreign mediation was expressly prohibited.
 And any agreement would be provisional until approved by the Spanish Parliament.

 Those backing the "nación española" made generous offers to those fighting for independence, if they would accept the constitution – including salaries and other benefits.

 San Martín's propositions were no less reasonable: declare independence of Peru; unify both armies; appoint a government presided by La Serna with two vocals named one for each side; and San Martín offered to travel to Spain to ask for an infant to rule as King the American countries.)

 deputies from both parties (Note: Present at the negotiation table were, on the side of the viceroy: